Published: December 25, 2020

 Attachment style is a way in which we relate and interact with those important to us.
 It affects how we choose our partners, how well our relationships progress, and how they end.

-Fearful avoidant attachment style makes you need others very strongly.
+Fearful avoidant attachment style, also known as anxious avoidant attachment style, makes you need others very strongly.
 However, at the same time, you are afraid of being too close to someone.
 Your relationships, therefore, tend to be turbulent and often dramatic.

 It can be agonizing to crave intimacy but feel trapped when you get it.
 This article will show the path towards dealing with a fearful avoidant attachment style so that you can finally enjoy healthier and fulfilling relationships.